ykmnkmi/fire.dart/README.md

 ## Why I need this?

-If your console application compiles too long before running.
-And `dart run`, which is now supports incremental compilation, seems too slow.
+If your console application compiles too long before running, and `dart run`, which is now supports incremental compilation, seems too slow.

 ## Install